Cruise (autonomous vehicle): Cruise Origin

 In January 2020, the company exhibited the Cruise Origin, a Level 4–5 driverless vehicle, intended to be used for a ride hailing service.
 The Origin is purpose-built as a self-driving vehicle, rather than retrofitted from a non-autonomous vehicle, and contains no manual steering controls.
 Costing approximately $50,000 to manufacture at scale, the vehicle is all-electric and designed to have a lifespan of 1000000 miles.
 Cruise announced that future Origin vehicles would be manufactured at GM's Detroit-Hamtramck plant.
 It is built on the GM BEV3 platform using Ultium battery technology.

-In October 2020, the California Department of Motor Vehicles granted a permit to Cruise for testing fully driverless vehicles.
-Cruise began testing Cruise AVs without a human safety driver present on the streets of San Francisco in December 2020.

 In January 2021, Honda announced a partnership with Cruise to bring the Origin to Japan as part of Honda's future Mobility as a Service (MaaS) business.
+By September 2022, a prototype of the Japanese version of the Cruise Origin for Tokyo was completed and started testing.

 In May 2021, Cruise announced they expected mass production of the Origin driverless shuttle would commence in 2023.
 In June 2021, Cruise announced it had secured a $5 billion line of credit from General Motors to assist with commercialization and that it had begun assembly of 100 pre-production Origin vehicles for validation testing.
+Prototype Origin vehicles were spotted testing with human operators at GM-owned proving grounds by July 2022.

-Permits for testing were issued by the State of California to Cruise in the same month.
+The State of California issued testing permits to Cruise in June 2021, allowing the company to provide limited revenue taxi service without human drivers.
 In February 2022, General Motors and Cruise announced they had petitioned NHTSA for permission to build and deploy the Cruise Origin.

-By September 2022, Japan version prototype of the Cruise Origin for Tokyo was completed and started testing.
+Because the Origin does not have manual controls, the NHTSA must issue an exception to the Federal Motor Vehicle Safety Standards to permit operation on public roads; production was ready to begin by February 2023, pending approval of the exception, which had not been granted by September 2023.

+Along with the suspension of Cruise's operations, GM paused production of the Origin in November 2023.